Modified on: Mon, Jan 10, 2022 at 6:00 PM

 Gussets are either boards, squares or triangular shaped pieces of plywood used to strengthen joints.
 They can also be used as a bumper to help protect any hardware on the crate

 In the design you can specify type and quantity of gussets and where you want them placed based on the individual panel.
-Pre-filled in are the three common type of gussets:
+Pre-set in Crate Pro are the three common shapes of gussets:

 L = Corner gusset